 Sal Khan, the founder of Khan Academy, argues that this is a fundamentally broken approach to learning.
 If students don't know the material, he argues, it's a demoralizing waste of time to pretend otherwise.
 He argues that the right approach to education is to focus on mastery for each student in each core subject, rather than just moving on.
 (Watch Sal's presentation at the 2020 conference for the Ed100 Academy for Student Leaders.
 He's very passionate about this issue.)

-Some school communities have folded this approach to education into an even bigger framework often called a Graduate Profile.
-This approach evaluates students' progress toward mastery of competencies that extend beyond academic readiness to include character skills and readiness for civic life.
+Some school communities have folded the idea of mastery-based education into a framework often called a Graduate Profile.
+This approach, which is gaining support, evaluates students' progress toward mastery of competencies that extend beyond academic readiness to include character skills and readiness for civic life.

 Search all lesson and blog content here.